rudresh051/CSE/courses/OperatingSystem/Intro.md

         * CPU, memory, I/o devices
     * Operating system
         * Controls and coordinates use of hardware among various applications and users
-    * Application programs — define the ways in which the system resources are used to solve the computing problems of the users
+    * Application programs — define the ways in which the system resources are used to solve the
+    computing problems of the users
         * Word processors, compilers, web browsers, database systems, video games
     * Users
         * People, machines, other computers

 ![cmponents](image.png)

-# What Operating Systems Do
-* The operating system controls the hardware and coordinates its use among the various application programs for the various users.
-* We can also view a computer system as consisting of hardware, software, and data.
-* The operating system provides the means for proper use of these resources in the operation of the computer system.
-* An operating system is similar to a government.
-Like a government, it performs no useful function by itself.
-It simply provides an environment within which other programs can do useful work.
-* To understand more fully the operating system's role, we need to explore operating systems from two viewpoints:
+# User View
+The user's view of the computer varies according to the interface being used.
+* Single user computers (e.g., PC, workstations).
+Such systems are
+designed for one user to monopolize its resources.
+The goal is to
+maximize the work (or play) that the user is performing.
+The operating
+system is designed mostly for ease of use and good performance.

-    * The user
+* Multi user computers (e.g., mainframes, computing servers).
+These
-    * The system.
+users share resources and may exchange information.
+The operating
+system in such cases is designed to maximize resource utilization -- to
+assure that all available CPU time, memory, and 1/0 are used efficient
+and that no individual users takes more than their air share.